jiyolla/CSI4101-software-capstone-design/README.md

 ## A network-aware load balancer using DRL

+### Scenario:
+1. Clients send request to an edge server and the request metadata to DRL load balancer.
+2. DRL load balancer decide where the request should actually be handled and send the control message to serving servers.
+3. Serving server enqueue client request and either transfer or handle requests upon DRL load balancer's command.

+### Scenario with emulator:
+1. ".
+2. ".
+The network bandwidth of each server is artificially compromised.
+3. ".
+Request transfer between serving servers is delayed accoridngly.

-### Things To Do:
+### Things To D
-1. Decide where drl server lives.
-Also it should be called load balancer which has a DRL solution.
-2. Make emulator switchable.
+1. Make emulator switchable.
 That is the entire project could work without emulator if all clients/servers are properly set.
-3. Include dockerfile of the service server to automate deployment.
-Also probably include some bash command for multiple docker each serving a single model.
+2. Overhaul the content and structure of 'server_states'
+3. Implement DRL and tune it.

 4. Objectize(Class) request metadata.
 There are some specific 'methods' involved with those data.
-5. Overhaul the content and structure of 'server_states'
-6. Implement DRL and tune it.
+5. Include dockerfile of the service server to automate deployment.
+Also probably include some bash command for multiple docker each serving a single model.

 **client_req.py:**
 1. Load ImageNet validation images